Journal of Nanoparticle Research

-The Journal of Nanoparticle Research is a monthly peer-reviewed scientific journal published by Springer Science+Business Media.
+The Journal of Nanoparticle Research is a monthly peer-reviewed scientific journal published by Springer Science+Business Media, part of Springer-Nature (springernature.com).
 It focuses mainly on physical, chemical, and biological phenomena and processes in structures of sizes comparable to a few nanometers.
 It was established in 1999 and the editor-in-chief is Mihail C. Roco (National Science Foundation).
-According to the Journal Citation Reports, the journal has a 2020 impact factor of 2.253.
+According to the Journal Citation Reports, the journal has a 2024 impact factor of 2.6.